Elise776/TigerTix/README.md

 This is done so that we can use the JWT web tokens for user authentication.

 ### How to run regression tests
-npx jest tests/register.spec.js
-npx playwright test tests/bookTooMany.spec.js
+cd into jest tests -> npm run test cd into playwright tests -> npx playwright test

 ### Team Members, instructor, TAs, and roles